slickworks/lidless/README.md

 This option disables the prompt, so `--no-prompt` has no effect if included.
 If used in combination with `--diff` it will print the commands used to produce the diff.

 Bear in mind that tools (including **rsync** and **rclone**) apply additional formatting to the diff returned by those commands, so running the printed commands independently will not produce the same output.

-### Path commands

-These commands update options in the config file for the current working directory.
-To be defined.

-### Config commands

-These commands work with other aspects of the config.
-To be defined.

 ## Learning